dnmfarrell/berrybrew/doc/Unit Testing.md

 understanding what they do and why they're there.

 #### BB_SWITCH_TEST

+**Note** It appears as though this flag is no longer needed.
+There aren't any references to it, or `SwitchProcess()` in the code or tests.

 This flag is to inform the `Switch()` method that we're in testing, so it won't run the `SwitchProcess()` call.
 That call removes the parent